Soul Vessels and Tailpipes

 Gilead, TX

-Many right-to-lifers believe life begins at conception and a zygote has the same inalienable rights as a fully developed human.
+Right-to-lifers believe life is sacred and God-given.
+They believe life begins at conception, and a zygote has the same inalienable rights as a fully developed human.
 And because a zygote is defenseless, right-to-lifers see themselves as self-appointed and divinely anointed protectors of the unborn.

 It’s a crusade for these people.